Abu Bakar of Johor: Administration of Johor

-Years as Temenggong (1862–1868)
+Temenggong (1862–1868)

-Abu Bakar assumed office as the Temenggong of Johor within three days of his father's demise and moved his residence to Tyersall.
-At the time of his succession, Johor was facing a political threat from the deposed Sultan, Mahmud Muzaffar Shah.
+Abu Bakar assumed office as the Temenggong of Johor within three days of his father's death and moved his residence to Tyersall.
+At the time of his succession, Johor was facing a political threat from the deposed sultan, Mahmud Muzaffar Shah.
 The Sultan was pursuing his sovereignty claims over Johor and Pahang and aimed to overthrow the Sultan of Terengganu with the backing of Siam.
 Mahmud Muzaffar Shah established an alliance with Tun Ahmad, half-brother and rival of the Bendahara Tun Koris.
 The alliance caused Abu Bakar concern that the fall of Tun Koris in Pahang would threaten his own political position in Johor.
 Abu Bakar signed a treaty of friendship with Tun Koris in June 1862, and sent a small expeditionary force to Pahang to support Tun Koris when war broke out in August 1862.

-During the first two years of his reign, Abu Bakar expanded the kangchu system pioneered by Daeng Ibrahim.
-He issued Western-style contracts (termed as Surat Sungai in Malay, literally "River Documents") to the Kapitan Cina (Chinese leaders) who had established riverside plantations along in Johor.
+During the first two years of his reign, Abu Bakar expanded the Kangchu system pioneered by Daeng Ibrahim.
+He issued Western-style contracts (termed as Surat Sungai in Malay, literally "River Documents") to the Kapitan Cina (Chinese leaders) who had established riverside plantations along the Johor River.
 Letters of authority (Surat Kuasa) were issued when the first Chinese leaders began settling in Johor during the 1850s.
-Abu Bakar quickly established goodwill relations with the Kapitan Cina; a Malay administrator who could speak the Teochew dialect (the language spoken by most Kapitan Cina) and read Chinese was employed for these purposes.
-He also employed the service of a Chinese contractor from Toisan, Wong Ah Fook, to oversee the construction of Istana Besar.
+Abu Bakar quickly established good relations with the Kapitan Cina; a Malay administrator who could speak the Teochew Min (the language spoken by most Kapitan Cina) and read Chinese was employed for these purposes.
+He also employed the service of a Chinese contractor from Toisan, Wong Ah Fook, to oversee the construction of the Istana Besar.